 As the band grew in success, Cobain used their fame wisely.
 He used it to “advocate for the rights of women, gays and other minorities and teen misfits like himself.”
 The teens and twenty-somethings of the nineties loved Nirvana and their music.
 This music was real and relatable, written as if they were talking to and about these kids.
 The songs covered real topics, not the typical “cars and girls” themes in past rock music.
 The music resonated with these young adults “because it speaks to them honestly,” as author Charles Cross put it.
 Cobain became the “figurehead of the grunge counterculture,” a human personification of these teens’ thoughts, feelings, and anger.

 The End (Goodbye, Kurt <3)

-As time went by, though, Cobain began to change.
+As time passed, though, Cobain began to change.
 His mental struggles started to overtake his personal capabilities to take proper care of himself.
-Cobain began using heroin in the early 1990’s, initially to escape from his mind and help his chronic stomach problems; but over time it developed into an addiction, one that only worsened once Cobain met and married fellow musician and drug addict Courtney Love.
+Cobain began using heroin in the early 1990’s, initially to escape from his mind and help with chronic stomach problems; but over time it developed into an addiction, one that only worsened once Cobain met and married fellow musician and drug addict Courtney Love.
 He started to drift away from the other members.